 Other speaking opportunities:

-Available for radio and television interviews too – again, contact me at firstname.lastname@example.org
+Available for radio and television interviews too – again, contact my agent James Spackman at the BKS Agency.

 Pete gave a fantastic talk that was very well received by our staff and students.
 An interesting and articulate speaker, Pete helped to increase our awareness of autism and how we can make healthcare and research more accessible for autistic people.
 Pete has given our team lots to think about and we are grateful to him for sharing his experience and insights.